ZGorlock/YoutubeDownloader/README.md

 If you chose to use ***yt-dlp*** as the Youtube Downloader executable then you have the option to set up [SponsorBlock](https://sponsor.ajay.app/) as part of your configuration.
 SponsorBlock is able to automatically cut out unwanted parts from the Youtube videos you download, for example, sponsored sections, self promotions, intros, etc.

-You can set up a Global SponsorBlock configuration for the entire Channel Downloader or Downloader project, and you can also have custom SponsorBlock configurations for individual Channels.
+You can set up a global SponsorBlock configuration for the entire program, or for the Channel Downloader or Downloader project individually, and you can also have custom SponsorBlock configurations for individual Channels.

+The Global and the Channel configurations are basically the same.
+\
-The Global and the Channel configuration are basically the same.
-To start, add a new "sponsorBlock" object to either *./conf.json* inside the "YoutubeChannelDownloader" or the "YoutubeDownloader" object, or for a Channel, to *./channels.json* inside the Channel object that you want to use SponsorBlock with.
+To start, add a new "sponsorBlock" object to *./conf.json* inside the "YoutubeChannelDownloader" or the "YoutubeDownloader" object, or as a top level object to configure both projects (project-level configurations will take precedent).
+\
+Or for a Channel, add the "sponsorBlock" object to *./channels.json* inside the Channel object that you want to use SponsorBlock with.

     "sponsorBlock": {
     }